AshAley/Chopin/README.md

 # Chopin
-UI ocr using the tesseract engine
+GUI ocr using the tesseract engine
+There is the source code.